Race Discrimination Claim

 Race Discrimination Claim Template

-Discrimination based on race claims are often complicated since it is uncommon for businesses to publicly treat employees differently according to their race.
+Discrimination based on race claims is often complicated since it is uncommon for businesses to publicly treat employees differently according to their race.
 Therefore, it is up to an employment tribunal to determine whether race was indeed the cause of the alleged discriminatory or unfavourable treatment.
-Discrimination based on race claims are not always easy to understand; this template assists in organising the claim in the most effective manner possible, hence increasing the likelihood of success at the tribunal level.
+Discrimination-based claims can be challenging to understand; this template, drafted by me, helps organise the claim in the most effective manner possible, thereby increasing the likelihood of success at the tribunal level.

 Disability Discrimination Claim